-504 Loans in Michigan
+504 SBA Rates in Michigan

 The SBA 504 Loan Program provides healthy small and medium-sized businesses with long-term fixed rate financing for the acquisition or construction of fixed assets.
 Projects are financed through a unique public/private partnership that involves private lenders financing 50% of project costs, Michigan Certified Development Corporation covering up to 40% of project costs, and small businesses investing at least 10% of project costs.
 By taking a secondary collateral position on project assets, SBA provides a “collateral cushion” for the primary lender and reduces the amount of equity normally required of the borrower.